Hermann Goring Division:

 If you haven’t gotten the story of the HG.
 Division from the other uniforms in the section, I’ll repeat, the 1st Parachute Panzer Division “Hermann Goring” was an all-volunteer Luftwaffe unit, that was ‘All-German’ using no Foreign or Volksdeutsche in their ranks.

 The “Parachute” designation was only honorary.
-Formed as a regiment in France it expanded to brigade size in 1942, then again expanded into a divisional size in Belgium in 1943.
+Formed as a regiment in France, it expanded to brigade size in 1942, then again expanded into a divisional size in Belgium in 1943.
 Elements of the division were sent to Tunisia in early 1943 only to get destroyed by Army Group Africa.

 In preparation to move to Africa the rest of the division was sent to Italy and from there to defend Sicily.
 Being reconstituted in Italy the division fought in all the major battles there, up to when Rome fell.
 When it was sent to the Eastern Front, like many units sent to stem the tide, it was made up of some experienced soldiers, made officers and NCOs filling the ranks with many inexperienced enlisted volunteers, they did fight the best they could with what they had, but the end was inevitable, still, they fought there till the end.

-While he is still with a low rank, he has seen action with the ground elements of “HG” and applied his Luftwaffe Rank, and shoulder boards, with the Luftwaffe National Eagle to the jacket, (Having removed the Heer pattern Eagle) but kept it basic and simple.
+While he is still with a low rank, he has seen action with the ground elements of “HG” and applied his Luftwaffe Rank, and shoulder boards, with the Luftwaffe National Eagle to the jacket (Having removed the Heer pattern Eagle) but kept it basic and simple.

 He may have used Heer trousers or Luftwaffe blue/gray just as well.
 Wearing the divisional title on his Right sleeve, he has the universal Feldgendarmere cuff title applied to the Left sleeve too.

-The late war (M-44) “Heer-Stock” jacket would have used the short leather ankle boots with leggings over them, with either black or brown issued belt, and holster, and the ever-present Gorget (here again, more often than not the Heer type was used). he likely would have worn a Luftwaffe blue shirt with the uniform, but Heer and SS stock was likely used in Italy, as it was a supply situation where little was available.
+The late war (M-44) “Heer-Stock” jacket would have used the short leather ankle boots with leggings over them, with either black or brown issued belt, and holster, and the ever-present Gorget (here again, more often than not, the Heer type was used).
+He likely would have worn a Luftwaffe blue shirt with the uniform, but Heer and SS stock was likely used in Italy, as it was a supply situation where little was available.

 Unteroffizier, Spielleute des Regiment “General Goring”:

-in 1835, almost immediately after its inception, the training arm of the Luftwaffe’s Musik Korps was keen to announce its arrival on the Military Music Scene.
+In 1835, almost immediately after its inception, the training arm of the Luftwaffe’s Musik Korps was keen to announce its arrival on the Military Music Scene.

 And they introduced a very distinctive style of symphonic brass music, to emphasize this newest, youngest, and most special arm of the Luftwaffe, and the newly appointed Luftwaffenmusikinspizient (Director of Music) Professor Hans Felix Husadel was to be the driving force and a very great musical reformer & German Air Force ‘Musical Visionary’.

-In 1935 it was Husadel who introduced the Saxophone to the Luftwaffes music inventory, breaking a long-held boycott of this, supposedly, a “Negro Instrument”, along with a full line of Clarinets and Brass Trumpets & Alto-Slide Trombone; in addition, in addition, the much beloved traditionary rotary valves were replaced by pump valves.
+In 1935 it was Husadel who introduced the Saxophone to the Luftwaffes music inventory, breaking a long-held boycott of this, supposedly, a “Negro Instrument”, along with a full line of Clarinets and Brass Trumpets & Alto-Slide Trombone; in addition, the much beloved traditionary rotary valves were replaced by pump valves.

 Professor Husadel also ordered the openings of the higher-pitched instruments to be narrowed so as to gain a greater sharpness & clarity of sound.

-He also engaged composers to write music specifically for the new arm, including Erwin Dressel & Bruno Stein, who developed a modern style of military band music, more akin to the British and American Sousa’ than the traditional Prusso-German marches.
+He also engaged composers to write music specifically for the new arm, including Erwin Dressel & Bruno Stein, who developed a modern style of military band music, more akin to the British and American Sousa than the traditional Prusso-German marches.

-With an ongoing lack of written scores being reported as “a serious shortcoming in the field of brass music” in the 1938/39 annual report of the Reichsverband fur Volksmusik (National Folk Music Association), Prof. Husadel introduced his own compositions including Fligerfanfare and the Marches Geschwader Horst Wessel and Kampfgeschwader Richtofen.
+With an ongoing lack of written scores being reported as “a serious shortcoming in the field of brass music” in the 1938/39 annual report of the Reichsverband fur Volksmusik (National Folk Music Association), Prof. Husadel introduced his own compositions, including Fligerfanfare and the Marches Geschwader Horst Wessel and Kampfgeschwader Richtofen.

-He also introduced the new silver-plated look of the instruments to replace the standard brass finish, thereby ensuring a new modern look and sound for the German Luftwaffe’s military bands, guaranteed success, and was fundamental in promoting a real feeling of Elitism, and pride in the newest arm of the Third Reich.
+He also introduced the new silver-plated look of the instruments to replace the standard brass finish, thereby ensuring a new modern look and sound for the German Luftwaffe’s military bands, guaranteed success, and was fundamental in promoting a real feeling of Elitism and pride in the newest arm of the Third Reich.

 The Luftwaffe regiments and Geschwader paraded both a Musikkorps and a fife and drum Spieleute and regimental battalions only operated a band when stationed in Garrison Towns, and then only a small band, to ensure compliance with the regulations that each garrison was to be musically represented to some degree.